awsdocs/aws-codepipeline-user-guide/doc_source/create-cwe-ecr-source-cfn.md

 ------

 1. In the template, under `Resources`, use the `AWS::Events::Rule` AWS CloudFormation resource to add a CloudWatch Events rule for the Amazon ECR source\.
-This event pattern creates an event that monitors push changes to your repository When CloudWatch Events detects a repository state change, the rule invokes `StartPipelineExecution` on your target pipeline\.
+This event pattern creates an event that monitors commits to your repository\.
+When CloudWatch Events detects a repository state change, the rule invokes `StartPipelineExecution` on your target pipeline\.

    **Why am I making this change? ** You must create an event with a rule that specifies how an image push must be made, and a target that names the pipeline to be started by the event\.